indiesoftby/defold-playable-ads/README.md

 Follow these steps to decrease the resulting size of the HTML file significantly:

-1. Use the [Defold App Manifest generator](https://britzl.github.io/manifestation/) to keep only the necessary parts of the engine.
+1. Customize `.appmanifest` to keep only the necessary parts of the engine.
 2. Keep only the core mechanic of your game and all assets that it requires.
+Remove everything else!
-3. Toy with the [`Project` / `Compress Archive`](https://defold.com/manuals/project-settings/) option.
-Zstd, used by this tool, compresses plain data better than a compressed LZ4 stream.
+3. Install the latest version of the [Zstd executable](https://github.com/facebook/zstd/releases) (i.e. Zstd 1.5.0 has better compression than Zstd 1.4.x).

-4. Install the latest version of the [Zstd executable](https://github.com/facebook/zstd/releases) (i.e. Zstd 1.5.0 has better compression than Zstd 1.4.x).
+> [!IMPORTANT]

-And, the last tip: set [HTML5 heap size](https://defold.com/manuals/project-settings/#heap-size) as small as possible (minimum is 32MB, default is 256MB) to allow your game to run on low-end Android devices.
+> And, the last tip and the most important: set [HTML5 heap size](https://defold.com/manuals/project-settings/#heap-size) as small as possible (**minimum is 32MB**, default is 256MB) to allow your game to run on low-end Android devices.

 ## License